 - 1 teaspoon salt

 - Poach the chicken Put the chicken onion, bay leaf, peppercorns and salt in a medium saucepan.
 Cover by an inch or two, with cold water.
 Bring to a boil.
-Turn the heat to low and simmer gently (hardly any bubbles) for 10-15 minutes, until the chicken is cooked through (Check for doneness after 10 minutes.
-Cut into the largest piece to make sure there’s no pink color).
-Remove chicken from the pot and set it aside until cool.
-Shred chicken, pulling it apart by hand or with the fork method (see my BBQ Chicken Enchilada post for more on the fork method)
+Turn the heat to low and simmer gently (water should vibrate but not bubble) for 10-14 minutes, until the chicken is cooked through (Check for doneness after 10 minutes.
+Cut into the largest piece to make sure there's no pink color).
+Remove chicken from the pot, let it cool for a few minutes, and shred it.

 - Make the chicken avocado salad In a medium bowl mix the mashed avocado with mayonnaise and lime juice.
 Add the rest of the ingredients: chicken, bell pepper, onion, cilantro, jalapeño, and garlic.
 Season to taste with salt and pepper.
 Cover and store in the fridge until you're ready to eat.
 Can be made a few hours ahead and kept covered in the fridge.
 Will be delicious the next day too, but green color may not be as vivid.